LeonardoGiroldo/Leonardo_Portfolio/README.md

 # Data Cleaning:
 * After importing the data to a Jupiter notebook, I checked for missing and null values and explored the descriptive statistics of the variable and decide to drop the ‘Model’ variable as it had 312 different models and a lot of the information from ‘Model’ could be engineered from the variables ‘Brand’, ‘Year’ and ‘Engine’
 * I removed the missing values as they represented less than 5% of the observations
-* I checked also the probability distribution function for the numerical variables and removed the top 1% of the observations from the variables ‘Price’, ‘Mileage’, ‘Engine’ and ‘Year’
+* I checked also the probability distribution function for the numerical variables and removed the top 1% of the observations from the variables ‘Price’, ‘Mileage’, ‘Engine’ and ‘Year’ in order to remove outliers

 ![](https://github.com/LeonardoGiroldo/Leonardo_Portfolio/blob/main/Image1-project1.png)